 There are no family relationships between any of the Company's existing directors, executive officers, or persons nominated or chosen to become a director or executive officer.
-Dr. Centofanti is the only director who is an employee of the Company.
+Dr. Centofanti and Mark Duff are the only directors who are employees of the Company.